Hyloxalus parcus

 Hyloxalus parcus (Gualaceo rocket frog) is a species of frogs in the family Dendrobatidae.
-It is endemic to Ecuador where it is only known from its type locality in the Zamora-Santiago Provinceat elevation of 1981 m asl.
+It is endemic to Ecuador where it was first known from its type locality in the Zamora-Santiago Province at an elevation of 1981 m asl.
+It has since been found between 1707 and 2073 meters above sea level.

 Hyloxalus parcus has been considered a synonym of Hyloxalus exasperatus, but it is now treated as a valid species.
-Very little is known about it, and the International Union for Conservation of Nature has assessed Hyloxalus parcus as "Data Deficient" in 2008.
+Very little is known about it.
+Scientists infer that it breeds through larval development, like its congeners.
+The International Union for Conservation of Nature classifies Hyloxalus parcus as Data Deficient.
+Its known range overlaps with one protected park: Área Ecológica de Conservacíon Siete Iglesias.